 One of the most popular occupations for goats these days is simply being companions.
-More and more people are discovering the joys of keeping goats solely as pets.
+More people, including many urban dwellers, are discovering the joys of keeping goats solely as pets.

 Just about any breed of goat can make a good pet, though the smaller breeds are more popular as backyard companion goats.